 Finviz does not offer coupon codes for its stock research software.
 However, Finviz does offer a 1-year subscription with a 37% discount for new customers who start an Elite subscription.

 Both TradingView and Finviz offer excellent, stable, and reliable platforms that are easy to use.
-Both companies offer HTML 5 software that lives in the cloud, so you do not need to install software or configure exchange data stream downloads; they work across multiple devices.
+Both companies offer HTML5 software that lives in the cloud, so you don’t need to install software or configure exchange data stream downloads; it works across multiple devices.

 Key Features | TradingView | Finviz |